tedhagos/tedhagos.github.com/_posts/2004-2-18-java-programming.md

 To put it simply, methods are the workhorses of your program.
 Objects and Classes maybe glorified not only the Java language but in others as well, but when the rubber hits the road, all the side effects and compute engines are written inside the method block.

-The two things you will write inside method are *statements* and *control structures* &mdash; the foundations of imperative programming languages.
+The two things you will write inside methods are *statements* and *control structures* &mdash; the foundations of imperative programming languages.
 Obviously I cannot tell you right now which statements and structures to exactly to put in your methods.
 You need to figure that our for yourself.
 It is upon you, the programmer, to craft the statements and structures that will achieve your goals.
 I can, however, show you an example of how to write some methods.

 <pre>
 class Table {